k33g/dailyplanet/data/details.md

 #How to?

-Best way: go to [https://github.com/k33g/dailyplanet](https://github.com/k33g/dailyplanet) and read the code
+Best way: go to [https://github.com/k33g/dailyplanet](https://github.com/k33g/dailyplanet) and read the code.

 ##Use web component `dp-content` with path to file